jvparin/rcos-status-updates/spring_2019/week_05.md

 > In this section, you can write about what you accomplished in the previous week.

-This week after Spring Break, I made a pull request for issue/feature #498 on the branch: https://github.com/rcos/venue/tree/course-list-view.
+This week after and the week before Spring Break, I made a pull request for issue/feature #498 on the branch: https://github.com/rcos/venue/tree/course-list-view.
 I updated the pull request recently and changed the view of the description text for each course under the list view.
 It now hides the text by default just like it is in the submission list view and shows the description text when the user clicks on the "show" button.